 - Help injured or trapped persons.

 - Do not move seriously injured persons unless they are in immediate danger of further injury.
 Call for help.

 - Avoid loose or dangling power lines, and report them immediately to the power company, police or fire department.

 - Enter your home with caution.
 Beware of snakes, insects and animals driven to higher ground by floodwater.

 - Open windows and doors to ventilate and dry your home.

 - Check refrigerated foods for spoilage.

-- Take pictures or video of the damage, both to the house and its contents, for insurance claims.
+- Take pictures or video of any damage to your house and its contents for insurance claims.
 Make a list of all damaged and destroyed items.

 - Cover broken windows and damaged roof coverings immediately.

 - Keep all receipts related to repairs and temporary housing.